mecdcme/is2/deploy/Readme.md

-# Deply
+# Deploy

-This folder contains infrastructure code used for deploying the IS2 on a kubernetes cluster.
+This folder contains infrastructure scripts for deploying the IS2 on a kubernetes cluster.

 See https://github.com/InseeFrLab/cloud-scripts/tree/master/gke